-Join Joel Bradley for an in-depth discussion in this video Peel-mapping tools, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Peel-mapping tools, part of 3ds Max: UVW Mapping.

 - Just as with Edit UVs, the Peel Rollouts offers a variety of tools for editing UVW mapping.
 These range from quick and easy minimal-click solutions and go all the way up to more complex but highly configurable controls such as Palette Mapping.
 As Palette Mapping will be the subject of its very own exercise, we are going to focus in this video on the rest of the tools found in the Peel Rollout, and taking a fairly close look at how some of them work.
 This exercise will, in fact, benefit and prepare us for our Palette Mapping lesson, given that many of the options that we look at here will need to be used when working with Palette Mapping also.